HomeDing/homeding.github.io/HomeDingConceptPaper03.md

 # Elements and Actions

-The power and flexibility and the extensibility of the HomeDing library comes from 2 main designs
+The power, flexibility and the extensibility of the HomeDing library comes from 2 main designs

 * the unified implementation of I/O and logic in the Elements of the Architecture.
 * the way Elements are addressed in the messages.